 Postnuptial Agreements

-North Carolina distinctly separates physical child custody and legal child custody.
-When determining who gets child custody, in divorce cases, judges consider a variety of factors.
+North Carolina distinctly separates physical child custody from legal child custody.
+In divorce cases, judges consider various factors when determining who gets child custody.

 Physical Custody

-Physical custody is exactly what it sounds like; it is a term that relates to a decision where the judge determines where a child lives, and responsibility for the daily care of the child is assumed by the custodial parent.
-In certain circumstances, a judge may award equal physical custody to both parents to share if it is deemed to be in the best interest of the child, meaning the child spends split time in both households.
+Physical custody orders occur when a judge determines where your child will physically reside, and the custodial parent assumes responsibility for your child’s daily care.
+In certain circumstances, a judge may award equal physical custody to both parents to share if it is deemed to be in the best interest of your child, meaning your child spends split time in both households.

 Legal Custody

-Legal custody determines which parent has control of making decisions relating to their child’s well-being, including health, school, and religion, along with any other decision parents face.
-Legal custody is separate from physical custody and does not necessarily align with where the child physically lives, it may be granted to one or both parents by the court.
-A parent granted visitation rights can still be awarded equal say in the upbringing of their child.
+Legal custody determines which parent has control over making decisions relating to your child’s well-being, including health, school, and religion, along with any other considerations.
+Legal custody is separate from physical custody and does not necessarily align with where your child physically lives.

 - Parental wishes regarding custody

-- Willingness of each parent to encourage their child’s relationship with the other parent
+- Your and your spouse’s willingness to encourage their child’s relationship with the other parent

-- Capacity for parental responsibility for childcare, including physical and mental health
+- You and your spouse’s capacity for parental responsibility for childcare, including your child’s physical and mental health

 - History of domestic violence or protective orders (if any)

-While a judge may include a child’s preferences if they have reached “the age of discretion”, this opinion does not sway a decision if the judge deems the child’s needs to be a different decision.
+While a judge may include your child’s preferences if they have reached “the age of discretion,” this opinion does not sway a judge’s decision.
+They will ultimately prioritize your child’s best interests.

 During North Carolina divorce proceedings, a judge decides whether alimony is warranted.
 State law does not provide a formula for calculating alimony, so judges take into account the same factors as splitting assets.
 In fact, alimony is often not awarded.
 In cases where a judge might award spousal payments, the following is considered: